LeapFrog Enterprises: LeapFrog Learning Friends

 LeapFrog has developed various characters for use in-house, and eventually licensed the characters for use in third party products.
 These characters are collectively known as the Leapfrog Learning Friends.
 LeapFrog continues to develop new characters and has expanded character placement across products and content.
 Characters include Leap, Lily, Tad, Della, Dan, Dot, Casey, Parker, Tim, Mr. Frog, Mrs. Frog, Mr. Websley, Professor Quigley, and Edison.
 Most of the characters have been discontinued since 2008, but continued to appear on the LeapFrog Tag Learning System, the LeapFrog eBooks, the Leapster Explorer, the LeapPad Explorer, and re-released DVDs.
-Scout the Puppy first appeared in The Amazing Alphabet Amusement Park and Numbers Ahoy in 2009, and later characters from his series include Violet the Puppy, Penny the Hamster and Eli the Cat, along with their sentient car Axle.

 Animated videos

 In 2003, LeapFrog began releasing animated content based on the LeapFrog characters onto home video.
-Over the course of more than a decade, various interpretations of the LeapFrog franchise have been used, and 16 videos total have been produced.
-Similar to other preschool content from PBS Kids, Nick Jr., and Disney Jr., LeapFrog is an early educational program designed for children in the age group of 2–7 years.
+Over the course of more than a decade, various interpretations of the LeapFrog franchise have been used, and sixteen videos total have been produced.
+Similar to other preschool content from PBS Kids, Nick Jr., and Disney Jr., LeapFrog is an early educational program designed for children in the age group of 2 to 7 years.
 The videos and DVDs were originally distributed by PorchLight Home Entertainment and Lionsgate Home Entertainment.

-The original wave of videos starred the Frog family; consisting of siblings Leap, Lily, and Tad, and their parents, Mr. and Mrs. Frog.
-Other major characters include Professor Quigley, an eccentric professor who usually helps the Frog children learn educational concepts, and Mr. Websley, the boss of Quigley and Mr. Frog who runs the factories.
+The original wave of videos stars a family of anthropomorphic frogs; consisting of siblings Leap, Lily, and Tad, and their parents, Mr. and Mrs. Frog.
+Other major characters include Professor Quigley, an eccentric professor who usually helps the frogs children learn educational concepts, and Mr. Websley, the boss of Quigley and Mr. Frog who runs the factories.
 This wave of videos teach basic early learning skills that would become recurring features in future videos, including the alphabet, reading, spelling, numbers, and addition, and subtraction.

 The second wave phased out most of the "Learning Friends" characters, only leaving the Frog siblings as the main characters.
-However, these videos would see the addition of two new major characters: Edison (a firefly previously seen in A Tad of Christmas Cheer) and Scout (a green dog introduced in 2007 as the company's mascot).
-Scout would be spun-off into his own series in 2011, which introduced a new cast of characters that included Violet, Penny, Eli, and Axle.
-The final wave of videos revived the Letter Factory, a location from the company's earliest videos, and were animated using CGI.
+However, these videos would see the addition of two new major characters: Edison (an anthropomorphic firefly previously seen in A Tad of Christmas Cheer) and Scout (a green dog introduced in 2007 as the company's mascot).
+Scout would be spun-off into his own series in 2011, which introduced a new cast of characters that include a lavender dog named Violet, an anthropomorphic hamster named Penny, a blue cat named Eli, and an anthropomorphic car named Axle.

+The final wave of videos were animated using CGI and revived the Letter Factory, the featured location of the company's first video.